 Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

-My work is situated at the interface of human geography, science and technology studies, and animal studies.
+My work is situated at the interface between human geography, science and technology studies, and animal studies.
 Most of my research has focused on understanding the relationships between different ways of knowing nonhuman animals, environments, and human health in public, policy, and science.
 As a geographer, I am interested in encouraging conversations between differently located knowledges in a generous and constructive way.

 I am currently working on a collaborative programme of work on ‘The Animal Research Nexus: Changing Constitutions of Science, Health and Welfare’ (2017-2023).
 This grant is funded by the Wellcome Trust and involves developing innovative approaches to the social dimensions of animal research with Dr Beth Greenhough (Oxford University), Dr Pru Hobson-West (University of Nottingham), Dr Rob Kirk (University of Manchester) and Dr Emma Roe (University of Southampton).
-At Exeter, I have been working with Dr Rich Gorman, now at the Brighton and Sussex Medical School and Gabrielle King, on the changing interfaces between patient involvement and animal research.
+At Exeter, I have been working with Dr Rich Gorman, now at the Brighton and Sussex Medical School and Gabrielle King, now at MND Scotland, on the changing interfaces between patient involvement and animal research.

 My work is associated with the Life Geographies Research Cluster in Geography and Egenis, the Centre for the Study of the Life Sciences, where I am an Honorary Senior Fellow.
-My university responsibilities include being Chair of the Geography Ethics Committee and champion for Reponsible Metrics for the College of Life and Environmental Sciences.
+My university responsibilities include being Chair of the Geography Ethics Committee.

 I was recently elected to the Steering Committee for the Swiss National Research Programme on "Advancing 3R - Animals, Research and Society".
 I also sit on Wellcome’s Social Sciences Discovery Advisory Group.
 I served on the UK Animals in Science Committee (ASC) from 2013-2019 and chaired the subgroup reviewing harm-benefit analysis in the UK.
 The ASC is an advisory non-departmental public body, which provides impartial, balanced and objective advice to the Secretary of State on issues relating to the Animals (Scientific Procedures) Act 1986.
-I chaired the ASC subgroup reviewing harm-benefit analysis in the UK, which published its report in November 2017.
-I continue to contribute to the work of the ASC embedding developments in harm-benefit analysis.

 BA Hons in Geography (Oxford),